SarahFrench/ExamPrep/chapter-4/obj-4-6-structure-css-files/README.md

 This also makes sense; if a browser has rules set as !important then they must be fundamental to the browser rendering things sensibly.
 Also, if a user has set important CSS then that should be respected; it could be needed for accessibility purposes.

+## More detail on precedence of style sources

 ![Image describing cascading order of precedence from the CSS3 standard](cascading-order-of-precedence.png)